-This is a website by M. Fioretti, freelance writer specialized in Free as in Freedom software and digital rights issues, co-author of the Open Government book.
-I regularly write about digital rights and other, more or less related topics at the Stop! (see side bar on this website), which you are all invited to visit, of course.
+This is a website by M. Fioretti, freelance author specialized in Free as in Freedom software and digital rights issues, co-author of the Open Government book and board member of the Free Knowledge Institute.
+I regularly write about digital rights and other, more or less related topics at the Stop!, which you are all invited to visit, of course.

 What you will find here

 This other website (which you can support as explained here) is a place where I plan to slowly collect in a readable, easily usable format a lot of tips and tricks that I have discovered myself or read on some mailing lists over the years about configuration, automation and performance optimization of Linux, OpenOffice and other Free Software.